 After the bees secrete the wax through the pores of their abdomen, it collects in flakes on their bodies.
 Bees will chew the wax, or more often, an obliging neighbor/worker bee will chew the wax flakes off of a friend.
 The bees chew and chew, mixing enzymes from their saliva and softening the wax flakes until it is formable like clay.
 The bees then add the wax to the comb, continuing the hexagonal shape.

-When using a Langstroth hive, the bees take hint from the frame inserts which are already molded in the hexagonal shape.
+When using a Langstroth hive, the bees take the hint from the frame inserts which are already molded in the hexagonal shape.
 They continue to form the cells from this pre-existing form.
-And usually you have perfectly framed honey cells.
+And usually, you have perfectly framed honey cells.

 In hot weather, why doesn’t the wax melt?

 Occasionally it can.
 But bees are expert temperature regulators.
 They use a fanning motion with their wings to cool the hive on hot days.
 They will also beard, in which some of the bees leave the hive to help lessen the “body heat” factor and collect in an external swarm at the entrance.
 For more, read my post on Bees and Bearding.

 If the wax gets too warm it will melt, but if it gets too cold it becomes brittle and un-moldable.